OpenKneeboard/OpenKneeboard/README.md

 - DCS Mission Tab: any mission-specific kneeboard pages.
 - DCS Aircraft Tab: any aircraft-specific kneeboard pages.
 - DCS Terrain Tab: any terrain-specific kneeboard pages.
 I believe these are currently only available for Caucasus and Nevada

+## Thanks

+- BeamRider for the [VRK](https://forums.eagle.ru/topic/211308-vrk-a-virtual-reality-enabled-kneeboard-with-touch-and-ink-support) project, for showing how useful an in-VR kneeboard is, and clear inspiration for OpenKneeboard.
+- [Benjamin Höglinger-Stelzer a.k.a.
+Nefarius](https://nefarius.at/) for the [Injector](https://github.com/nefarius/Injector) utility, which has been extremely useful for development.
+- Nefarius and the other members of the ViGEm Discord for lots of advice/feedback/information on DirectX and other aspects of Windows development.
+- [AMD GPUOpen's OCAT project](https://gpuopen.com/ocat/) for demonstrating overlay rendering in applications using the Oculus SDK.

 ## Developer Information